iOS 26

 • Notes (or Docs).
 There are more than 30 different types of content you can add with this tool.
 It’s ideal for replacing Google and Evernote, for example.

 • Wikis.
-Instead of forcing yourself to accommodate for additional apps like Confluence and Github, you can take advantage of the Wikis tool in Notion.
+Instead of forcing yourself to accommodate additional apps like Confluence and Github, you can take advantage of the Wikis tool in Notion.

 If you feel like you’re missing out on some apps, have no fear.
 You can also embed over 50 different third-party apps in your Notion workspace.

-Lastly, you can communicate in real-time with your coworkers by merely commenting on the app’s shared content.
+Lastly, you can communicate in real time with your coworkers by merely commenting on the app’s shared content.
 Here’s how to take advantage of this incredible app.

-1. Getting Started with Notion
+Getting Started with Notion

 Those who sign up individually may also be able to use Notion for free if using the Free Plan.
 Team use is available through either the Enterprise or Team plans.
-The app is free for students!
+The app is free for students.

 Notion sidebar